 Neither Scripture nor history record St. Philip’s death.
 According to Smith’s Bible Dictionary, our last glimpse of him in the New Testament appears in the account of St. Paul’s journey to Jerusalem.

 The Holy Spirit transmitted Revelation of the Soul over a span of four years.
 Soon after requesting heavenly instruction I received a large, luminous manifestation of the Sphragis (the Seal of the Holy Spirit).
 In fall of 2012 (two months later) I first encountered my immortal soul.
 Next, a large number of unfamiliar “visitors” entered my home and prayer space.
 After that I received ongoing appearances of textual symbols, cloud and light.
 Early on, my full name twice appeared in the air above me, set within lines of otherwise unrecognizable script.

 The manifestations and direct wisdom provided by Father, Christ, and Holy Spirit increased over time.
-The divine marriage bestowed in me a heightened awareness of the presence, oneness, and sublime love of God, along with curative and sensory gifts.
-These include physical healing of self and others via prayer, proxy, and healing hands; the ability to work with the light; visual, auditory, and verbal interaction with spectral life forms and divine beings.
-Dismayed at first—upset, and sometimes frightened—then as now my Eve and I continue to love, rejoice in life, one another, and all of our Father’s blessed children.
+The divine marriage bestowed in me a heightened awareness of the presence, oneness, and sublime love of God as well as curative and sensory gifts.
+These include physical healing of self and others via prayer, proxy, and healing hands; an ability to work with the light; visual, auditory, and verbal interaction with spectral life forms and divine beings.
+Dismayed at first—upset and sometimes frightened—then as now my Eve and I continue to love and rejoice in life, one another, and creation’s blessed children.

 — Andrew Michael, January 1, 2016